Bankstown: Places of worship

 Truc Lam and Huyen Quang Temple, Vietnamese Buddhist temples, are located in the suburb.

 St Felix de Valois Parish, St Brendan Catholic Church, Bankstown District Uniting Church and St Euphemia Greek Orthodox Church are located in the suburb.

+In 1991, the Bankstown Synagogue in Sydney was the subject of an arson attack which destroyed the building.
+The synagogue was established in 1914.
+The site was redeveloped and serves as a Uniting Church Aged Care facility.